-Welcome to Lesson II of Weddings 101 with Cheers Babe & Hand and Heart Events!
+Welcome to Lesson II of Wedding Planning 101 with Cheers Babe & Hand and Heart Events!
 If you missed Part I, be sure to read and gather some great insight about how weddings are coordinated and what your expectations of your coordinator can and should be.
 In today’s lesson we are diving into all things Pre-Ceremony.
 I’m talking the day of your wedding, & all that time before the big sha-bang where you and your bridal party are getting ready.

 Lesson 2: Pre-Ceremony